yancy-zh/testIotApi/REAME.md

 * The python 3 environment with packages listed in Prerequisites and a Python IDE

 ## Install the test framework for IOT API
-1. Clone the repository of this project.
+1. Clone the repository of this project to your local machine.
 2. Modify the configuration file located in '/config' directory.
 It should contain the authentication information, project name as well as the HOST_IP of your test server.
 3. It should be noted that, the dummy information that are shared by multiple test cases, can be defined as a test base